Meet our Board

 Vice Chair, Confederated Tribes of the Umatilla Indian Reservation

-Katie a lifelong Oregonian who has lived her entire life in the ancestral homelands of the Nimiipuu & Cayuse people.
-She currently lives outside of Pendleton, Oregon with her husband Jackson Murphy on the Umatilla Indian Reservation.
-Her family is Wallowa Band Nimiipuu.
-She is also Cayuse, Umatilla & Karuk.
-Her family and has been attending Tamkaliks for almost 30 years.
-She is a direct descendant of Chief Miitaat Weptas (Three Feathers), Chief Kalipoon, Amos Wilkinson (Chief Joseph's Nephew & Interpreter), Jim White, Cyrus Wilkinson (My great grandfather), Old Josephs family, & Khap Khap Tsonmi for who she is named.
+Katie is a lifelong Oregonian.
+Her family is Wallowa Band Nimiipuu, Cayuse, Umatilla & Karuk.
+She is a direct descendant of Chief Miitaat Weptas, Chief Kalipoon, Amos Wilkinson (Chief Joseph's Nephew & Interpreter), Jim White, Cyrus Wilkinson, Old Josephs family, & Kap Kap Tsonmi for whom she is named.
 Both grandparents on both sides of her family are buried here in Wallowa.

-In the past, Katie has been a Happy Canyon Princess (2010), Pendleton Round Up Princess (2012), Pendleton Woolen Mills American Indian Beauty Pageant winner (2013), and carried the American flag during the National Anthem for the PBR (2018) which has been a special memory for her.
-She graduated from Eastern Oregon University with a Bachelor of Science Degree in Chemistry, along with two Associates degrees - while being active in both the Speel-Ya Club & Chemistry Club.
+In the past, Katie has been a Happy Canyon Princess (2010), Pendleton Round Up Princess (2012), Pendleton Woolen Mills American Indian Beauty Pageant winner (2013).
+She helps run Harris Sisters Collaborative with her sisters and has both a cattle business and tree business with her husband Jackson.
+She has a Masters degree from OHSU, a BS in Chemistry from EOU, and two Associates degrees from BMCC.
 Katie tries to live her life by her culture and in the way her parents Stuart Harris & Deborah Harris raised her.
-She is a lifelong hunter, horsewoman (Katie has 4 horses), fisher, root digger, berry picker, bead worker, short fringe traditional dancer, jingle dancer, swan dancer and avid gardener.
-She has been attending Tamkaliks and returning to Wallowa her whole life and with this opportunity to be on the board – she realizes Tamkaliks has always been home.
-As a member, she would like to keep it as a home - for all the Wallowa Band people who return to it every year.
+She is a lifelong hunter, horsewoman, gatherer, bead worker, short fringe traditional dancer, swan dancer and gardener.
+As a member, she would like to keep Wallowa as a home - for all the Wallowa Band people who return to it every year.

 Angela Bombaci